masum141914/CryptnetURLCacheParser/README.md

 ### Precompiled

-You can use the latest compiled windows executable from the release section.
+You can use the latest compiled windows executable and ELF from here

 ## How to use